Lyapunov-Razumikhin techniques for state-dependent delay differential equations

 Since $\phi(0)\geq M_0>N_0$ in this case, solutions cannot become unbounded in finite time, and global existence again follows.
 For this case $\phi(t)$ should be defined for all $t\leq0$ since with the exponentially growing bound \eqref{eq:4thquadexpbd} on $u(t)$ it is possible that $t-a-cu(t)\to-\infty$ as $t\to+\infty$. \end{proof}

-As already mentioned in the introduction, the constant delay DDE known as Hayes equation, which corresponds to \eqref{Eq:1Delay} with $c=0$ has been much studied.
+The constant delay DDE which corresponds to \eqref{Eq:1Delay} with $c=0$, known as Hayes equation, has been much studied.
 The $(\mu,\sigma)$ values for which its steady state is asymptotically stable when $a>0$ and $c=0$ are well known (see eg. \cite{HaleLunel:1}) and given in Definition~\ref{Defn:StabilityRegion}.

 \begin{defn}[Stability region $\Sigma_\star$] Let $a>0$ and $c=0$.
 Let $\Sigma_\star$ be the open set of the $(\mu,\sigma)$-parameter space between the curves

 where the functions $\mu(s)$ and $\sigma(s)$ are given by